 The option Chain of any stock gives us a great understanding of how the bulls and bears are placed in the markets.
 Normally bulls participate by selling put options and bears participate by selling calls.

 We must understand one important point that due to inherent time decay in options, there are generally a large number of option sellers in the market.
-Large amount of option open interests at any particular strike price is point of significance.
+A large amount of option open interests at any particular strike price is the point of significance.

 Let us look at the example of Yes Bank.
 The stock had been already in an up-trend.
-However, there were fair amount of call writing at 370, 380 and 400 strike price.
+However, there was a fair amount of call writing at 370, 380 and 400 strike prices.

-As Yes Bank opened gap up there were good amount of short covering at 370 and 380 calls.
+As Yes Bank opened the gap up there was a good amount of short covering at 370 and 380 calls.
 Simultaneously there were strong put additions in 360, 370 and 380 strike prices.
 That pushed the stock even higher during the initial phase of the day.

 How to read open Interest data using StockEdge?

-You can perform Open Interest Analysis in the StockEdge application.
-StockEdge also provides you the open interest data at the of the end of the day (EOD).
+You can perform an Open Interest Analysis in the StockEdge application.
+StockEdge also provides you with the open interest data at the end of the day (EOD).

 Finding the Open Interest in the StockEdge application is really easy.
 Just tap on the ‘stocks’ button from the home tab.
-Type name of the stock in the search bar (remember the stock has to be listed in the Future and Options segment) and check it’s OI.
+Type the name of the stock in the search bar (remember the stock has to be listed in the Future and Options segment) and check its OI.

-There are also much more exciting features available in the StockEdge app.
+There are also many more exciting features available in the StockEdge app.
 From learning about the stock market to invest in stocks, this app accomplishes each and every requirement related to the market.